 Question: But I paid for my Full Membership already!
 What now?

-Answer: Hopefully most artists will choose to purchase their badge along side their confirmation of table space.
-But for those that have registered separately, the Artist Alley Department will be in communication with the Registration Department to get things switched over before the con.
+Answer: The Artist Alley Department will be in communication with the Registration Department.
 To avoid any needless confusion, it is advised to make sure your name on your membership registration and Artist Alley registration matches.

 Question: How many chairs does each table have?

 Question: But I have more than 2 people at my table, what now?